oneconvergence/dkubeio-examples/README.md

 # dkubeio-examples
 This example is a modified version of https://github.com/saurabh2mishra/mlflow-demo/tree/master/sklearn-demo
-- Modify conda.yaml to have correct version of protobuf.
+- Modify conda.yaml to have correct version of protobuf

 ## Training
 1. Install Conda v4.9 or latest.